Zucchini Brownies

 - Vanilla extract.
 A must for any good chocolate dessert.

 - Unsweetened cocoa powder.
 100% Dutch processed and sifted.
-For a richer chocolate flavor, I sometimes use dark cocoa powder.
+For a richer chocolate flavor, I sometimes use dark cocoa powder (labelled as black cocoa powder).

 - Salt.
 To balance out all the sweet flavors.

 - Baking powder.
-Leavening agent to give the brownies some rise and stability.
+To give the brownies some rise and stability.

 - Zucchini.
 Finely shredded zucchini with the moisture removed.
-I like to use a box grater for perfect shreds.
+Do not peel the zucchini!
+I like to use a box grater for perfect shreds but a cheese grater is fine.

-- Dark chocolate chips.
+- Chocolate.
 Optional, but who doesn’t love brownies with pools of chocolate throughout?
+You can use chocolate chips for even more chocolate, chop up a chocolate bar.

 How to make zucchini brownies